Where 'Futures Ready' Came From

 Reflecting on those workshops, I began to understand that the process wasn't the main game anymore.
 While that process had always included strategic thinking, the value from the workshops was not exposure to the process but being able to have time to have conversations about the future.

 That convinced me that I had to change what I did with Thinking Futures from a focus on the process to helping people build their futures mindset.
 To recognise their individual futures agency in order for collective futures agency to emerge.
 To make strategic thinking, re-framed as futures thinking, the focus of my work.

 Conversations about the future democratise strategic thinking and make it an essential individual and collective strategic capacity.
 No longer can senior managers quarantine information and thinking and no longer is the plan is the goal of strategy.
 Instead people think collaboratively, co-create shared futures, identify strategic options and proactive responses to change.
-They build capacity to be prepared for the future, not reacting to it.
+They build capacity to be prepared for possible futures, not reacting to it.

 Where to Start?

 Having conversations about the future isn't about having a chat about the future over a cup of tea.
 They are facilitated, collaborative, deep and challenging thinking that seeks diversity of perspectives, draws on organisational culture for context, interrogates the social environment to know what's changing and maps how the way an organisation operates to keep it open to the future and the new.
 It challenges what we accept as real about the future to make it problematic, to re-frame it so new ways of facing the future can emerge.

 My way of doing this is to craft an integral futures frame that takes a holistic view of an organisation, within which we apply a foresight lens to develop mindsets that are open to the future, not trapped in today's assumptions.
 This all comes together as we have conversations about the future to create futures ready organisations.